A charming terraced cottage superbly located in the fishing village of Eyemouth, on Berwickshire's dramatic coast.

 Fully refurbished throughout to provide spacious accommodation, this Eyemouth cottage is ideal for families or friends seeking a tranquil base from which to explore this beautiful part of the country.

-Set over three floors, this Eyemouth cottage boasts four comfortable bedrooms on the first and second floors, while the ground floor accommodation comprises a kitchen with dining area, a sitting room with a welcoming open fire and Xbox 360, and a snug, which is ideal for catching a quiet moment with a good book.
+Set over three floors, this Eyemouth cottage boasts four comfortable bedrooms on the first and second floors, while the ground floor accommodation comprises a kitchen with dining area, a sitting room with a welcoming open fire, and a snug, which is ideal for catching a quiet moment with a good book.